USAA Investments Storefront

 I did the initial legwork to clean up the IA as well as the navigation menu system, then worked with USAA’s IA consultation team to confirm the final structure.
 The result is pages nesting in a much more logical structure and a highly simplified navigation interface.

-With the data backing up the product-based approach as the most efficient and understandable navigation pattern, we were able to achieve alignment across the team as to the path forward.
+With the data backing up the product-based approach as the most efficient and understandable navigation pattern out of those we investigated, we were able to achieve alignment across the team as to the path forward.

 The launch

-After scrambling through a hectic review and control process, the site launched on time with only a handful of release notes.
+After navigating a hectic review and control process, the site launched on schedule with only a handful of release notes.

-The launch was largely a success.
-The pages were intended to inform members of the impending changes to USAA in terms of the divestiture of its investments business and to guide them to the appropriate provider for specific products.
+The launch was largely successful.
+The pages were designed to inform members about USAA’s upcoming divestiture of its investment business and to guide them to the appropriate provider for specific products.

-After two months, data showed about an 11.5% conversion rate of visitors heading to Schwab.com through our portal.
+Two months after go‑live, data showed an 11.5 % conversion rate of visitors who had arrived at Schwab.com via our portal.

 My Role: UX and Design Lead